RunnerLee/container/README.md

 $container->make('holy');
 ```

-bind a closure as concrete to container
+bind a closure as concrete into container

 ```php
 $container->bind('stack', function () {